Battle of Tinian: Tinian taken

 A 75mm pack howitzer, nicknamed "Miss Connie", is fired into a Japanese-held cave on Tinian.
 The gun was locked securely in this unusual position after the parts were hand-carried to the cliff's edge.

 Japanese remnants made a final stand in the caves and ravines of a limestone ridge on the south portion of the island, where the terrain rose in a brush and rock strewn plateau 5000 yd long and 2000 yd wide.
 On the evening of 30 July, Schmidt ordered his divisions to occupy the coastline between Lalo and Mapo Points, and annihilate the remaining Japanese forces.
 The next morning, the battleships Tennessee and California and the cruisers Louisville, Montpelier and Birmingham unleashed 615 ST of shells on the plateau, and aircraft dropped 69 ST of bombs.
 As they advanced, the marines encountered civilians waving white cloths, who had to be approached with care, as sometimes one of their number turned out to be a Japanese soldier intent on suicide and taking some Americans with him.
 Kakuta sent his last radio message to Tokyo that day.
 It is not known whether he was killed in action or committed suicide; neither his body nor that of Oie was ever found.
+Another source states Oie committed suicide.

 The rugged terrain hampered the tanks but the flamethrower tanks of Company D, 4th Tank Battalion, were adept at burning sections of undergrowth where Japanese soldiers tried to hide.
 As the 23rd Marines approached the plateau, they came under intense small arms fire from a small village and the cliff face.
 The accompanying tanks of Company C, 4th Tank Battalion, were engaged by a concealed Japanese 47 mm antitank gun, which scored six hits on one tank.
 Although penetrated, the tank remained operational and was able to back away.
 It used smoke to mark the suspected location of the gun for rockets and naval and tank gunfire.
 The advance resumed, only to have another tank hit by the same gun.
 Although also penetrated, it too remained operational, and this time the target was spotted, and engaged by tanks that destroyed the gun and machine-gunned twenty Japanese crewmen who tried to escape.